 This will not be an article about the importance and power of forgiveness.
 I’ve already written about my issues with that philosophy.
 What I will talk about, however, is the responsibility you have to yourself and your children when it comes to managing anger issues towards your ex.

 Responsibility is an interesting word.
-By definition, it means "a state or fact of having a duty to deal with something or of having control over someone."
+By definition, it means “a state or fact of having a duty to deal with something or of having control over someone.”
 Is it your duty to deal with any anger that you may have towards your ex?
 Do you have an obligation or duty to raise and protect your children?
-I ask both of these question in full realization that anger towards your ex may be justified, especially if there was abuse, infidelity, abandonment or neglect of any kind.
+I ask both of these questions in full realization that anger towards your ex may be justified, especially if there was abuse, infidelity, abandonment or neglect of any kind.
 These are serious infractions.
 Unfortunately, the seriousness does not negate your responsibilities.

 There is another question that comes to mind in this topical space.
 What is your response ability?
 For your ex, it was likely lacking.
 Perhaps they lacked the ability to respond to frustrations in a mature and respectful manner and it led to verbal abuse.
 When temptation tapped them on the shoulder, they may have been the type to tap it back and disrespect you in the process.
-For them, responsibility and response ability were a bridge too far.
+For them, responsibility and response ability was a bridge too far.

 You are not them, however.
 As well, you are no longer with them.
 This already demonstrates a response ability on your part to teach people how to treat you.
 You also ensured that your children would not grow up watching a failed marriage play out in front of them.
 This is a responsibility that both parents have and yet you proved to be the role model that did the right thing.
 Great response ability on your part.